 This directive applies when the integer program has quadratic constraints, that is when the problem is an MIQCP.
 CPLEX can either solve a linear program at each node of the branch and bound tree, which is faster but only gives an approximate solution to the underlying quadratically constrained program (QCP) and thus will usually require more nodes, or CPLEX can solve a QCP.
 The default value of 0 allows CPLEX to decide which strategy to use based on problem characteristics.
-A value of 1 directs CPLEX to solve a QCP at each node and a value of 2 directs CPLEX to solve an LP.
+A value of 1 directs CPLEX to solve a OCP at each node and a value of 2 directs CPLEX to solve an LP.

-nodefile=i (default 1)

-workfilelim=r (default 128)

-workfiledir=f
+nodefile=i workfilelim=r workfiledir=f